 My preschooler chose the leaf activity called Nature Sensory Bottles.

 We headed outside to see, touch, listen and engage our senses.
-Going out to learn through play is so important to us.
+Going outside activities for kids is so important to us.

 What I love most about this book is that almost every activity begins with exploration.